Nosa-Drexx/Stopwatch/README.md

 # Stopwatch
-A simple stopwatch with basic functionality built with reactjs
+A simple stopwatch with basic functionality and a dark/light mode toggle which starts off based on the users system settings(light/dark) built with reactjs

 https://w-timer.netlify.app/